xperiments/xhost-pro/README.md

 > This is a WIP document.
 More detailed documentation will come in the future

-A musti service HOST for PS4 jailbreak
+A multi service HOST for PS4 jailbreak

 # Features